xatkit-bot-platform/xatkit-bot-template/README.md

 **Note:** you can remove the Xatkit Chat Platform and Xatkit React Platform dependencies if you don't need them, but they are required to run the _GreetingsBot_ example.

+In addition, this template also includes a Dockerfile you can customize to deploy your bot as a [Docker container](##docker).

 ## How to use the template?
 Click on the button below to create a new repository from this template and follow the instructions.
 [![Use this template](docs/img/template_button.png)](https://github.com/xatkit-bot-platform/xatkit-bot-template/generate)

 ## Packaging

 Run the following command to package your bot
 ```bash
 mvn package